-Soul is an abstract like depression, and we have more evidence of the former, hence that evidence is often a good enough reason to reach out for such a literature.
+The soul is an abstract like depression, and we have more evidence of the former, hence that evidence is often a good enough reason to reach out for such literature.

-Throughout the entire book, Moore uses beautiful parabolas, metaphors and archetypes that make it easy to find mementos of one’s life and sympathize with them.
-He evokes some of important figures and guides to the dark night of the soul, like poets Rainer Maria Rilke, Emily Dickinson, Anne Sexton, Wallace Stevens, authors Oscar Wilde and the Marquis de Sade and Samuel Beckett, painter Frida Kahlo.
-Author includes examples of distressed films and mysteries, even the stories by Zen teachers and Sufi masters as allies during the period of dark nights.
+Throughout the entire book, Moore uses beautiful parabolas, metaphors, and archetypes that make it easy to find mementos of one’s life and sympathize with them.
+He evokes some of important figures and guides to the dark night of the soul, like poets Rainer Maria Rilke, Emily Dickinson, Anne Sexton, Wallace Stevens, authors Oscar Wilde, and the Marquis de Sade and Samuel Beckett, painter Frida Kahlo.
+The author includes examples of distressed films and mysteries, even the stories by Zen teachers and Sufi masters as allies during the period of dark nights.